hpi-dhc/ggponc_annotation/README.md

 ## Preprocessing (optional)

-The prepocessed, e.g. sentence-splitted and tokenized text portions, are already included in the release (`data/plain_text`)
+The prepocessed, i.e., sentence-splitted and tokenized text portions, are already included in the release (`data/plain_text`)

 If you want to do the preprocessing yourself, build the jar file from [https://github.com/hpi-dhc/ggponc_preprocessing](https://github.com/hpi-dhc/ggponc_preprocessing) and use it with `data/xml/cpg-corpus-cms.xml`